FOSSEE/sees/ult/Using_Linux_Tools.rst

     * '^ or g: Go to start of file.

     * '$ or G: Go to end of file.

-    * s: Save current content (got from another program like grep) in a file.

-    * =: File information.

     * h: Help.